tomsepe/esp32-433MHz-remote-zigbee/README.md

 The transmitter uses **OOK (On-Off Keying)** to replay raw timing captures from a Flipper Zero.
 Connect the module’s DATA pin to a GPIO, plus VCC and GND.
 See [SETUP.md](SETUP.md) and `components/433MHz-Module/` for wiring and specs.

+### OOK vs FSK

+Many 433 MHz remotes and transmitter modules use **FSK (Frequency Shift Keying)** or other modulation schemes.
+This project is **specific to OOK**: the Minka Aire remote (and compatible ceiling fans) use **OOK at 433.92 MHz**, so you need an OOK-capable transmitter (e.g. FS1000A) and raw timing capture—not an FSK protocol.
+If your target device uses FSK or another modulation, the hardware and firmware approach would differ.

 ### References

 - [ESP32-C6 Feather](https://learn.adafruit.com/adafruit-esp32-c6-feather)